AlexandrovLab/SigProfilerClusters/README.md

             The following parameters are used if the subClassify argument is True:
             includedVAFs:	[boolean] Parameter that informs the tool of the inclusion of VAFs in the dataset (default=True)
             includedCCFs:   [boolean] Parameter that informs the tool of the inclusion of CCFs in the dataset (default=True).
 If CCFs are used, set includedVAFs=False.
-            variant_caller: [boolean] Parameter that informs the tool of what format the VAF scores are provided (default=None).Currently, there are four supported formats: sanger, TCGA, standardVC and mutect2.
+            variant_caller: [string] Parameter that informs the tool of what format the VAF scores are provided (default=None).Currently, there are four supported formats: sanger, TCGA, standardVC and mutect2.
             windowSize:		[integer] Window size for calculating mutation density in the rainfall plots.
 By default windowSize=10000000 correction		[boolean] Optional parameter to perform a genome-wide mutational density correction (boolean; default=False) probability     [boolean] Optional parameter to calculate the probability of observing each clustered event within the localized region of the genome.
 These values are saved into the [project_path]/output/clustered/ directories.
 See OSF wiki page for more details.